elo-enterprises/lab-notebooks/printer/operating-procedures.md

 * Within PrusaSlicer, use the command File --> SaveProject to produce a 3MF file, executable within PrusaSlicer.
 If changes are made to the project in the 3MF project file, any INI files will not be updated.

 ### Export a GCODE Output File
 * Within PrusaSlicer, use the command ExportGCode to create a GCODE file.
 A typical GCODE file is a hundred thousand lines of code telling the printer every mechanical operation it has to perform, in order, with specific parameter settings.
-While GCODE is tedious, it is human readable, and lists of common GCODE commands can be found, e.g. http://marlinfw.org/docs/gcode/M206.html.
+While GCODE is tedious, it is human-readable, and lists of common GCODE commands can be found, e.g. http://marlinfw.org/docs/gcode/M206.html.

 ### At the Printer
 * Clean out any print material from previous prints.
 If there is filament stuck to the hot-end, on the printer console, go to Prepare --> Preheat PLA --> Preheat PLA 1.
 Once the hot-end is hot, peel the filament loose from the hot-end using a scraping tool.